junxit/us-congress-bills-114/bill.md

 >       - **(III)** from a collateralized loan obligation in existence as of the effective date of this paragraph that is not a balance sheet collateralized loan obligation; and
 >     - **(ii)** the assets and liabilities of which are, immediately after issuance of its asset-backed securities in a securitization transaction, included under generally accepted accounting principles in the consolidated balance sheet of one or more of its affiliates.
 >   - **(B)** *Collateralized loan obligation* The term collateralized loan obligation means any issuing entity of an asset-backed security, as defined in section 3(a)(79) of the Securities Exchange Act of 1934 (15 U.S.C.
 78c(a)(79)), that is comprised primarily of commercial loans.
->   - **(C)** *Covenant lite loan* The term covenant lite loan means, at the time the collaterlized loan obligation enters into a commitment to acquire such loan, a loan for which the underlying instruments neither—
+>   - **(C)** *Covenant lite loan* The term covenant lite loan means, at the time the collateralized loan obligation enters into a commitment to acquire such loan, a loan for which the underlying instruments neither—
 >     - **(i)** require the obligor to comply with any maintenance covenant; nor
 >     - **(ii)** contain a cross-default provision to a financing facility of the obligor that requires the obligor to comply with a maintenance covenant (including one that may apply only upon the funding of such other loan or financing facility); except that if such loan is pari passu with another loan of the obligor that would not be a covenant lite loan under the criteria in this clause, such loan shall be deemed not to be a covenant lite loan.
 For purposes of this clause, the term pari passu means treated equally and without preference.
 >   - **(D)** *Equity* The term equity means the most junior class of securities issued by the collateralized loan obligation (excluding any non-economic security such as the issuer’s common stock) and any additional class(es) of securities junior to the collateralized loan obligation’s debt securities.